What is the cost of having a bad posture?

 At Pilates Fitness, the most common feedback we get from clients after the first class is that their nagging aches are gone.
 I am a realist – getting to the root of the problem is more important than treating the symptoms.
 Teaching the body to move while maintaining a correct posture is more sustainable than popping pain killers or buying gadgets in hope that your body will respond positively to them.
 The best way to correct your posture is to let the body experience how it feel like when moving with proper posture – trust me, the muscles will not forget.

-I always recommend new clients to do as many classes as they can at the start.
+I always recommend new clients to do as many classes as they can at the start just like if they first started group art activities.
 Most folks come daily in the first few months.
 This helps to train the muscle memory to move and function correctly.
 Thereafter, you can do 3 classes a week to maintain your fitness once your posture is corrected.

 Source of statistics: BBC and MOM.